It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 Children with growing pains are also more likely to have headaches and abdominal pain.

 How are growing pains diagnosed?

-They occur at night or at night.
+They occur at night or night.
 Your child may have pain in both legs or arms (although they may have pain in one arm or leg).

 The pain almost always includes the legs.
-If there is pain in the arms, it usually adds to the pain in the legs.
+If there is a pain in the arms, it usually adds to the pain in the legs.
 They are often intense enough to wake your child up.

 They usually occur in the legs and last five to 20 minutes, there could be multiple nights between episodes, or it could happen several nights in a row.

 A doctor can usually diagnose growing pains by examining your child and asking about his medical history and symptoms.
 That is why you must see the doctor if you think your child has growing pains or pain in the limbs.